 The last few weeks have been incredibly uncertain, as the world navigates the most serious global health crisis we have faced in our lifetime, the coronavirus (COVID-19) pandemic.
 Schools are closed, non-essential workers are staying home and social distancing has become essential.
 We are all trying to maintain a sense of normalcy and stay connected while protecting our health and wellbeing and that of those we hold dear.

 Now, imagine living through this pandemic without the stable love of a permanent parent, whose consistent presence, more than anything else, assures you that everything will be okay.

 Our work at the Dave Thomas Foundation for Adoption has been anything but “business as usual,” and our dedication to serving children waiting to be adopted from foster care is more important than ever.

 You may be wondering how this pandemic is affecting the children and teens we serve.
 This is what we know:

-- • Due to extensive trauma and the ever-present stress that it causes, children and teens in foster care often have a higher rate of acute health conditions than the general population.
+- • Due to extensive trauma and the ever-present stress that it causes, and the circumstances they have endured, children and teens in foster care often have a higher rate of acute health conditions than the general population.

 - • Thousands of youth across this country who are living in institutional or congregate care settings may be at an increased risk of becoming infected.
 Even if they remain healthy, they are separated from their communities and are often without the connection of technology, leading to enhanced social isolation and psychological harm.